openmm/openmm/examples/README.txt

 Fortran Wrapper
 ---------------

-The files that define the OpenMM Fortran bindings are:
+The file that defines the OpenMM Fortran bindings is in the OpenMM/include directory (where you installed OpenMM):
      OpenMMFortranModule.f90

-     OpenMMFortranWrapper.cpp
+You have to compile this .f90 file yourself so that you get appropriate OpenMM*.mod module files.
+This allows your Fortran program units to have "use OpenMM" statements.

-This consists of a Fortran 95 Module "OpenMM" so that your Fortran program units have "use OpenMM" statements.
-You will need access to the OpenMM*.mod files generated for the modules, and you must also link with the OpenMMCWrapper.o as described above for C, PLUS the OpenMMFortranWrapper.o.
-That's because the Fortran Wrapper makes use of the C Wrapper.
+The functions described there are built in to the main OpenMM library that you link with.
+If you are building your own OpenMM, be sure to enable the OPENMM_BUILD_API_WRAPPERS CMake option.